 In looking at the top luxury brands, we found that hi-fi video has an average effectiveness rate of 19.99% while lo-fi video content averages 23.21% effectiveness.
 The average reach for hi-fi videos was around 130,000, while lo-fi videos performed higher with over 210,000.
 It comes as no surprise that the difference between lo-fi and hi-fi video performance in the luxury industry is smaller compared to other industries.
 A luxury brand’s audience has unique tastes in contrast to other industries, and tends to expect the high-end feel in all aspects of the brand to align with the pretty penny they’re paying for its products.
 Innovative luxury brands are able to cultivate a brand story on social with a balance of lo-fi and hi-fi that brings its audience a step closer to its roots without losing its exclusive feel.

-Whether you’re trying to bring your audience into your four walls or to check out on your website, consumers want to be highly educated before they make a purchase.
+Whether you’re trying to bring your audience into your brick-and-mortar business or to check out on your website, consumers want to be highly educated before they make a purchase.
 Retailers are leveraging visual marketing channels like Instagram to feature their customers using or wearing their products IRL.
 It was only a matter of time before retail brands stepped up their UGC game by featuring video content created by their customers and network of influencers.

 We dove deep into the top retail brands and compared the performance of lo-fi videos vs. hi-fi videos on their feeds.
 And the results are in favor of lo-fi video.The average engagement rate for lo-fi content is 0.16%, while hi-fi content is 0.09%.
 Lo-fi video has an average effectiveness of 12.07% compared to hi-fi video at 10.04%.
 This tactic is a guaranteed—and budget-friendly—way to extend your brand outside of your four walls or beyond the pages of your website.